cash2one/VideoTranscoding-Backend/README.md

 ```sh
 sh /scripts/install_ffmpeg_linux.sh
 ```
-3. Now you can import the project on your ide and start SpringBoot Application.
+3. Now you can import the project on your ide and start SpringBoot Application or develop the project.

 ## Next objectives: